 Any shareholder who wishes to propose any business to be considered by the shareholders at the 2024 Annual Meeting or who wants to nominate a person for election to the Board of Trustees at that meeting, other than (i) a proposal for inclusion in the Proxy Statement pursuant to Securities and Exchange Commission regulations or (ii) pursuant to the proxy access Bylaw provisions, in each case as described above, must provide a written notice that sets forth the specified information described in our Bylaws concerning the proposed business or nominee.
 The notice must be delivered to the Secretary at our principal executive offices, at the address set forth above, not less than 120 days nor more than 150 days prior to the anniversary of the date of our proxy statement in connection with the most recent annual meeting of shareholders.
 As a result, any notice given by a shareholder pursuant to the proxy access provisions of our Bylaws with respect to the 2024 Annual Meeting must be received no earlier than the close of business on November 2, 2023, and no later than the close of business on December 2, 2023.
-However, in the event that the date of the 2024 Annual Meeting is more than 30 days before or after May 25, 2024, then the notice, to be timely, must be delivered not earlier than the close of business on the 150th day and not later than the close of business on the 120th day prior to the date of the 2024 Annual Meeting (or, if the first public announcement of the meeting is less than 160 days prior to the date of the meeting, the tenth day following the day on which the meeting is publicly announced).
+However, in the event that the date of the 2024 Annual Meeting is more than 30 days before or after May 25, 2024, then the notice, to be timely, must be delivered not earlier than the close of business on the 120th day prior to the date of the 2024 Annual Meeting (or, if the first public announcement of the meeting is less than 160 days prior to the date of the 2024 Annual Meeting (or, if the first public announced).